kclip/DSVGD/README.md

 We use Numpy v1.18.1, PyTorch v1.3.1 and Theano v1.0.4 for the Bayesian Neural Networks experiments.

 ## Usage
 Each experiment folder contains one main .py file per algorithm.
-When executed, it prints the performance as function of the communication rounds.
+When executed, it prints the performance of the corresponding algorithm as function of the communication rounds.
-Algorithms use general purpose functions in the Libray/general_functions.py file and experiment_name specific functions in the Library/experiment_name.py file.
+Algorithms use general purpose functions in the ```Libray/general_functions.py``` file and experiment_name specific functions in the ``` Library/experiment_name.py``` file.

 ## Citation
 If you find this repository helpful, please consider citing [our paper](https://arxiv.org/pdf/2009.06419.pdf) using the following BibTeX entry: